junhuili/ETTLIMS/README.rst

   :target: https://coveralls.io/r/BILS/ETTLIMS?branch=master

-ETTLIMS is a Single Cell Genomics Lab Information Management System developed for the `Ettema Lab`_ by `BILS`_.
+ETTLIMS is a Single Cell Genomics Lab Information Management System for Metagenomic and Single Cell Sequencing developed for the `Ettema Lab`_ by `BILS`_.

 The database implements the workflow of the Ettema Lab: